 A: We practice at both Parkview North Hospital (PRMC) and Dupont Hospital.
 At your prenatal visits we can discuss the nuances of each and how one facility over the other may best meet your unique needs based on your birth preferences.

 Q: Will I meet other providers at Fertility & Midwifery Care Center during my pregnancy?

 A: Yes.
 In addition to Drs.
-Stroud and Martin, we have three Certified Nurse-Midwives: Marianne Stroud, CNM, Lindsay Davidson, CNM, and Rebecca Cronin, CNM who all work in the office and also attend births at both Dupont and Parkview Hospitals.
+Stroud, Martin, and Milburn we have three Certified Nurse-Midwives: Marianne Stroud, CNM, Lindsay Davidson, CNM, and Rebecca Cronin, CNM who all work in the office and also attend births at both Dupont and Parkview Hospitals.
 Our patients begin OB care with one of the providers and see that provider for the first several visits.
 Then patients begin alternating between each of the providers visit-by-visit so that by the end of the pregnancy, you feel very comfortable with all the providers.
 We work as an integrated team of obstetricians and Certified Nurse-Midwives.
 Drs.
-Stroud or Martin are always on-call and are responsible for all of our births.
+Stroud, Martin, or Milburn are always on-call and are responsible for all of our births.
 Often, one of the Nurse-Midwives is on-call in addition to Drs.
-Stroud or Martin.
+Stroud, Martin, or Milburn.

 Q; How often should I feel my baby move during pregnancy?